yegor256/blog/_posts/2018/nov/2018-11-27-you-can-do-better.md

 need time to get up to speed in this wild territory.
 It took me over three years.
 Don't wait, start now.

+{% quote I truly believe that a professional programmer spends more time creating automated tests than writing production code. %}

 **Test Everything**.
 To be honest, almost everything I've learned about software quality, I owe to the painful hours of [writing unit tests]({% pst 2015/jul/2015-07-16-fools-dont-write-unit-tests %}),